timmyjose-experiments/clippy/README.md

 your url is: https://fullsheepcareful.loca.lt
  ```

-Generate the App Clip Code:
+Generate the App Clip Code (optional - can use the one generated in `AppStore Connect`):

  ```
 AppClipCodeGenerator generate \